Major League Soccer: Expansion of the league

 In May 2023, the league announced it would expand to 30 teams with the addition of San Diego FC for the 2025 season.
 The 2024 season broke attendance records, with an average of 23,240 per match and over 11 million total spectators.
 The presence of Lionel Messi and other star players was credited with contributing to the record crowds, which included several matches moved to larger venues.

+In May 2026, MLS relocated its global headquarters to expanded facilities at 2 Penn Plaza in Midtown Manhattan.

 Expansion fees

 In 2005, Toronto FC's ownership paid $10 million (about $16 million in 2024) to join the league in 2007; San Jose paid $20 million the next year, and the fee had risen to $30 million when Sounders FC paid the fee in 2007 to join the league in 2009.
 In 2013, New York City FC agreed to pay a record $100 million expansion fee for the right to join MLS in 2015.
 This record was surpassed by the ownership groups of FC Cincinnati and Nashville SC, which each paid $150 million to join MLS 2019 and 2020, respectively.
 Despite being announced in January 2018, Inter Miami CF only paid a $25 million expansion fee due to a clause in part-owner David Beckham's original playing contract signed in 2007. $150 million was paid as an effective entrance fee by a group that bought Columbus Crew in 2018, which led to that team's previous operator receiving rights to Austin FC, which joined MLS in 2021.
 In 2019, Charlotte FC agreed to a reported $325 million expansion fee.
 The most recent expansion team, San Diego FC paid a record $500 million fee in 2023.